 Step 5: Monitor and Adapt

 Continuously monitor the impact of changes and be ready to adapt.
-Gather feedback, assess the effectiveness of the new arrangements, and tweak them to improve outcomes.
+Gather feedback, assess how well the new arrangements work, and make necessary tweaks to improve outcomes.

 Step 6: Provide Support and Training